Size8 to 12 inches (20-30 cm)

 - Diet consists of small fishes and larger invertebrates.

 - Juvenile (up to approximately 6 inches (16 cm) in length) consumes zooplankton, including planktonic crustaceans and free swimming insect larvae.

-- Feeds throughout the day and night, but is most active from about midnight to 2 am.
+- Feeds throughout the day and night, but is most active at night.

 - Occurs in the Atlantic watershed from Virginia to Florida, the Gulf of Mexico drainage, and the St. Lawrence, Great Lakes and Mississippi River basin from Southern Canada to the Gulf of Mexico.

 - Found in lakes, ponds, sloughs, and backwaters and pools of streams.

 - Usually among vegetation over mud or sand, and is most common in clear water.

 - Widely introduced throughout North America, making its native habitat difficult to determine.

 - Spawns in the Southeast U.S. from February to April when water temperatures reach 62 degrees Fahrenheit to 65 degrees Fahrenheit (16.7-18.3 degrees Celcius).

 - Male builds the nests and female lays between 11,000 and 188,000 eggs.